davidnuescheler/thinktanked/raemax-sisters/README.md

 - Jump over brick blocks or find alternate routes around them
 - Collect all gems for maximum score
 - Watch out for enemy patrol patterns
-- The level gets progressively more challenging as you advance
+- Each level gets progressively more challenging as you advance

+### Level 2 Specific Tips
+- **Mind the gaps!** Level 2 has pits in the ground - don't fall in!
+- The star character can jump the same height, but you'll need perfect timing
+- Enemies move faster (1.0x vs 0.75x) - use slow-motion cheetahs strategically
+- Platforms are smaller and farther apart - patience is key
+- Flying kitties are higher up and harder to reach, but worth the effort!

 ## 📝 Technical Details